About me

 EMAIL: amengual [AT] ucsc [DOT] edu

-Now available in Cross-language Influences in Bilingual Processing and Second Language Acquisition (John Benjamins), edited by Irina Elgort, Anna Siyanova-Chanturia, and Marc Brysbaert.
+In Cross-language Influences in Bilingual Processing and Second Language Acquisition (John Benjamins), edited by Irina Elgort, Anna Siyanova-Chanturia, and Marc Brysbaert.

 Cross-language influences in the acquisition of L2 and L3 phonology